grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 For Grafana versioned releases, the content entered in the CMS is published in the versioned What’s new at a later date.
 Refer to [Creating the versioned release notes](#create-the-versioned-release-notes)

+If you add an entry to the CMS after the relevant versioned What's new has already been published, you'll need to open a PR to also add it to the versioned What's new yourself.

 ### Edit What's new entries

 Regardless of the status of your entry, it's always best to use the CMS to make any changes.
 To make edits, follow these steps: